 Some Notes on This Piece

 This piece begins and ends in c# minor, which I consider to be the darkest key.
-There is a darkness – a terrible nothingness – associated with spiritual pseudoesthesia.
-The piece is slow and stoic about itself.
-It undergoes a development section, and there is some polyphonic emergence against the primary theme, and then piece returns to c# minor, and ends on a double octave with an embedded fifth scale degree in the higher octave, which gives the piece a hollow emptiness at the end.
+Spiritual pseudoesthesia immerses the self into a darkness – a terrible nothingness.
+Consequently, the piece is slow and stoic about itself.
+It undergoes a development section, and there is some polyphonic emergence against the primary theme, and then piece returns to c# minor and ends on a double octave with an embedded fifth scale degree in the higher octave, which gives the piece a hollow emptiness at the end.